Kirk Cousins Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Recent Performances

-- Cousins added three carries for 18 yards, averaging six yards per attempt in the running game.
+- Cousins tacked on 18 yards on three carries, averaging six yards per attempt.

 Cousins' Minnesota Teammates